vitaly-t/pg-promise/README.md

 }
 ```

-With this class, you can use formatting values as `new STPoint(12, 34)` to be injected correctly.
+With this class you can use `new STPoint(12, 34)` as a formatting value that will be injected correctly.

-You can also override formatting for standard types:
+You can also use _Custom Type Formatting_ to override any standard type:

 ```js
 Date.prototype.toPostgres = a => a.getTime();
 ```

-Function `toPostgres` is allowed to return absolutely anything, including:
+Function `toPostgres` can return anything, including:

-* instance of another object that does its own custom formatting
+* instance of another object that implements its own `toPostgres`
-* instance of another object without its own custom formatting
+* instance of a regular object, one without `toPostgres` in it
 * another function, with recursion of any depth

 ## Query Files